 And more importantly, if you or someone you know is struggling with suicide, addiction, self-harm or depression - please free feel to reach out.
 Use any our resources, call the suicide lifeline (1-800-273-8255) or text 741-741.

 Credits: S.W.A.T. is property of Mill Creek Entertainment and Sony.
 We do not own nor claim any rights.
-Thanks to Mill Creek Entertainment for making this video and post possible.
+Thanks to Mill Creek Entertainment for making this post possible.
 To pick up a copy of S.W.A.T.: Complete Series for yourself, click here.